Hiking With Ben

 The forest brightened once the incline was reached.

-The rapid climb provided views over the creek valley to my left.
+The rapid ascent provided views over the creek valley to my left.
 Behind me I could see the treetops of the heavy forest near the creek, including my beech.
-As I gained altitude and headed away from the creek, the forest opened up, feeling airy and less confining than it had before.
+As I gained altitude and headed away from the creek the forest became more open, feeling airy and less confining than before.
 The sound of the creek gradually faded until I could hear it no longer.

 Taking a break on the climb up the lower incline.

 After a long climb I reached an elongated flat space carved out of the steep mountainside.
 It was clear of trees, but still covered by the solid canopy above.
 This flat was about halfway up the climb, so it made a good place to rest after so much exertion.
-Now that I’d stopped walking the silence was perfect.
+When I stopped walking the silence was perfect.

-This area was also part of the timber tramway and, being at the top of the lower incline, seems to have been a place where wagons were prepared for the descent.
+Being at the top of an incline, this area may have been where wagons were prepared for the descent down the tramway.
 Some exploration here revealed more relics from the industrial past, with several sections of steel cable6 snaking incongruously through the undergrowth.

-The relatively wide area doesn’t converge to any obvious exit point, so finding the continuation of the track can be unexpectedly hard.
+The relatively wide area didn’t converge to any obvious exit point.
 The first time I was up here I spent ten minutes poking around before I found it.
-It’s not hard when you know, but all the same I’ve added flagging tape to make it easier for myself and anyone else passing through.
+It’s not hard to spot it when you know, but all the same, I’ve added flagging tape to make it easier for myself and anyone else passing through.

-The track stayed fairly flat for a while which made a welcome change, though I knew it wouldn’t last.
+The track stayed fairly flat for a while, which was welcome, though I knew it wouldn’t last.
 A rivulet was running down the side of the track.
 The sound of rushing water increased, and after about a hundred metres I arrived at its source: a small creek running down a gully in the steep hillside on my right, and disappearing into the valley on my left.

 The small side creek was so choked with fallen timber that the creek itself was all but hidden.

 The gully was thick with vegetation.
 The creek itself was hidden under a jumble of fallen timber, all covered in bright green moss.
 Whether these logs were the remains of a bridge, or whether some calamity knocked down a bunch of trees together, I couldn’t tell.
-The chaos made it difficult to see where the track continued past the creek.
+The chaos made it difficult to see where the track continued.
 Previously I’ve walked up the creek itself a short way, then crashed through the bushes.
-Today I tried a short, steep scramble directly across the creek, and that soon had me back on the track.
+Today I tried a short, steep scramble directly across the creek, and was soon back on the track.

 The two linked spools of the lowering gear.
 There’s a brake lever on each side: the left one has fallen to the ground, while the right one is still upright.